mditodaro/cv32e40p_tftlab/ASSIGNMENT_README.txt

-This is a README file containing a brief summary of the file that weere created for the assignment
+This is a README file containing a brief summary of the file that were created for the assignment

 /commands
-    This folder contains both the csv file containing all the path, as well with the script to select them; the command.txt file is a brief summary of the most used make command
+    This folder contains both the csv file containing all the path, as well as the script to select them; the command.txt file is a brief summary of the most used make command

 /elaborate